Maigret (2025 TV series): Production

 In 2021, the estate of Georges Simenon made a co-production and licensing deal with Playground Entertainment and Red Arrow Studios to produce a new English-language series of Simenon's Maigret novels, with the option extending to the entire canon.
 By 2024, Red Arrow were no longer involved with the production.

 In September 2024, the main cast and creative team were revealed, along with the news that production had commenced in Budapest, where several previous Maigret adaptations have been shot.
 The six-episode series airs on PBS under their "Masterpiece Mystery" banner, with global distribution handled by Banijay Rights.

 As of July 2025, development on a second series was under way in Budapest.
+Filming started in Budapest in April 2026.

 Broadcast

 Maigret premiered on 5 October 2025 in the United States, on PBS Masterpiece.
 After being acquired by Banijay Rights, Maigret premiered on ABC Television and ABC iview in Australia on 7 November 2025.
+It premiered on VRT Canvas in the Netherlands and Belgium on 1 May 2026. it premiered on RTÉ in the Republic of Ireland on 13 May 2026.

+Season 2 will stream on the PBS app and PBS Masterpiece on Amazon Prime Video and be broadcast on local PBS stations in the United States.

 Reception

 John Anderson, writing in The Wall Street Journal, called the series "engaging", and praised the modernisation of the character as well as Wainwright's performance.